You are here

-University Fellowships are awards aimed at recruiting outstanding students newly admitted to graduate programs at UIC.
+University Fellowships are awards aimed at recruiting outstanding students newly admitted to terminal master's and PhD programs at UIC.
 Students who have previously been admitted to a graduate program at UIC may be eligible if it can be demonstrated that this award would be part of a genuinely new recruitment effort (transitioning from a MS to a PhD program in the same department does not meet this criterion).
 Students should direct questions about eligibility to their Director of Graduate Studies.
 Applicants will be reviewed by the Graduate Awards Committee and evaluated for academic excellence on the basis of post-secondary record, letters of recommendation, personal statement, standardized tests, and other criteria as deemed appropriate by the committee, including the recommendation from the nominating program/department.

 In the second year (for a master's recipient) and the second and third years (for a doctoral recipient), the student’s academic programs must provide a nine-month, 50% FTE appointment or the equivalent.
-Students with a 50% teaching or research assistantships will have their stipends topped off to $22,000 or by a maximum of $6,000.
+Students with a 50% teaching or research assistantship will have their stipends topped off up to $22,000 or by a maximum of $6,000.
 Teaching and research assistantship stipends for these students must be equivalent to those provided to other students in the same department.
 In the event that a doctoral graduate program has a mechanism for financial support for students during years one and two, the University Fellowship could be deferred to years three and four, provided the student has met the progress requirements described above.

 Terms of the Award